-Personal Graduation Plans (PGP's)
+Personal Graduation Plans

+(PGPs)

-The personal graduation plan is a working document used by Academic Deans to track student completion of graduation requirements.
+The Personal Graduation Plan is a working document used by Academic Deans to track student completion of graduation requirements.
 It is a tool used to document grades, endorsement selections, and coursework.
-The personal graduation plan is an opportunity for students, parents/guardians, and counselors/administrators to meet individual student needs.
-PGP's are updated each year during the Student-led Conference.
+The Personal Graduation Plan is an opportunity for students, parents/guardians, and counselors/administrators to meet individual student needs.